ChrisHayduk/Obsidian-Notes/Learning Notes/Decoder-Only Transformers as Differentiable n-gram Models.md

 ![[Pasted image 20240227215510.png]]

 It is also important to note that the embeddings for each token are a kind of representation of that token **embedded in its context**.
 That is, the embeddings are context-aware and differ based on the token's surrounding words and its position in the sequence.
-## Transformers as Big n-gram Models
+## Decoder-Only Transformers as Big n-gram Models

 So, given the above discussion, if our value (V) matrix projection is learned well, an intuitive interpretation of what it is doing is **shifting each vector embedding in our input sequence to a position that helps us to find our next continuation in the embedding space**.